 JVET-Z0011 JVET AHG report: Neural network-based video coding (AHG11) [E. Alshina, S. Liu, A. Segall, F. Galpin, J. Pfaff, S. S. Wang, Z. Wang, M. Wien, P. Wu, J. Xu]

+EE Coordination

+The AHG finalized, conducted and discussed the EE on NN based video coding.
+The final version of the EE description was uploaded to the document repository on Februrary 4, 2022.

+A summary report for the EE is available at this meeting as: